 In the aftermath of a storm, a generator can be an incredibly useful tool to give you some comfort while waiting for utility crews to restore power.
-But, if you plan to use one, always be sure to follow the manufacturer’s instructions.
-John Chapman, Emergency Management Administrator, shares tips to keep you, your family, your neighbors and your utility crew safe:
+But if you plan to use one, always be sure to follow the manufacturer’s instructions.
+Here are some tips to keep you, your family, your neighbors and utility crews safe:

 - Install a transfer switch before a storm hits.
-This connection costs between $500 to $900 with labor for a 5,000-rated-watt or larger generator.
+This connection costs between $500 to $900, including labor, for a 5,000-rated-watt or larger generator.
 A transfer switch connects the generator to your circuit panel and lets you power hardwired appliances while avoiding the glaring safety risk of using extension cords.
 Most transfer switches also help you avoid overload by displaying wattage usage levels.

 - Obey all local, state and national electrical and fire codes.
 You may not be aware, but it’s against the law and a violation of electrical codes to connect generators to your home’s electrical circuits without approved automatic-interrupt devices.